Timer events are events triggered by a defined timer.

-If the duration is zero or negative then the timer will fire immediately.
+If the duration is zero or negative, the timer fires immediately.

 A cycle defined as ISO 8601 repeating intervals format.
 It contains the duration and the number of repetitions.
-If the repetitions are not defined then the timer will be repeated infinitely until it is canceled.
+If the repetitions are not defined, the timer repeats infinitely until it is canceled.